-Elliptical trajectory of a single planet around a star with perihelion advance (very exaggerated) [Trajectoire elliptique d'une unique planète autour d'une étoile avec avance de périhélie (très exagérée)].
+Elliptical trajectory of a planet around a star with perihelion advance (very exaggerated) [Trajectoire elliptique d'une planète autour d'une étoile avec avance de périhélie (très exagérée)].

 Here, the perihelion advance is very very exaggerated, when in reality it is very very small (in particular in the solar system).
 For example: the observed perihelion advance of the planet Mercury is equal to 574.1 seconds of arc per century, when the newtonian gravitational theory gives 531.6.
-Urbain Le Verrier tried to solve the anomaly (574.1-531.6=42.5) by "adding" a new planet (Vulcain) to the solar system, but at last it was explained by Albert Einstein with its General Theory of Relativity (1915).
+Following his success with the discovery of Neptune, Urbain Le Verrier tried to solve the anomaly (574.1-531.6=42.5) by "adding" a new planet (Vulcain) to the solar system, but it did not work.
+At last, it was explained by Albert Einstein with its General Theory of Relativity (1915).

 See some related pictures (possibly including this one):